1 Electrical Interface of the Base

 2.1 End of the Robot Arm

-A. The the end interfaces are shown in Figure 2-12 and Figure 2-13:
+D. The schematic diagram of the end interface of the robot arm is shown in Figure 2-12 and Figure 2-13:

-Figure 2-12 side view of the end of the robot arm
+Figure 2-12 Side view of the end of the robotic arm

 2.2 Terminal Interface

 - IO interface.
-The tool I/O diagram is shown on the figure below. myCobot 320 robot has one-way input and two-way output.
+As shown is the tool I/O diagram, myCobot 320 has one-way input and two-way output.

 The definition of each tool I/O port is shown in the table below.
 Note that both the input and output of the I/O are in a form of PNP. and the wire connection method is as same as the bottom output interface.